MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 1. Wait for provisioning to be complete.
 1. The specified experience above is then automatically loaded.

-For updates with a provisioning package, it's recommended to reflash the device using Advanced Recovery Companion (ARC) and apply a new provisioning package with your specific configurations for any updates.
+For updates with a provisioning package, reflash the device using Advanced Recovery Companion (ARC) and apply a new provisioning package with your specific configurations for any updates.

 #### Mobile Device Management – Microsoft Intune